Officer (The Salvation Army): Amendments to envoy and lieutenant rank

 After a lengthy discussion with other Salvation Army leaders, General Shaw Clifton announced in November 2007 that the rank of lieutenant would be reinstated on March 1, 2008.
 All cadets are now commissioned as lieutenants for a period of five years.
 The rank of cadet-lieutenant was discontinued on the same date, but was reinstated in the USA Southern territory in June 2014.

 All officers serving as lieutenants in the UK Territory now receive the rank of territorial envoy (as opposed to divisional envoy).
 Territorial envoys are soldiers who wish to work as non-commissioned officers for a limited time, usually three years.
 This replaced the rank of envoy and auxiliary-captain.
-Other territories have made other ranks to reflect this status such as feldsergeant in Germany; sergeant-major in the Ukraine; envoy in Russia and corpsenvoy in the Netherlands.
-In US Central they are simply envoys and in the US Southern territory they are sergeants.
+Other territories have made other ranks to reflect this status such as feldsergeant in Germany; sergeant-major in Ukraine; envoy in Russia and corpsenvoy in the Netherlands.
+The US Central, US Eastern, US and the US Western territories use envoy.
+In the US Southern territory they are sergeants.
+In the Canada and Bermuda territory they use envoy and auxiliary lieutenant.